TheRealFalcon/mo/README.md

 # Status

-This currently only works with ripgrep and Visual Studio Code.
+This currently works with ripgrep, ag, ack, and grep.
+It tries vscode, emacs, then vi in that order.

 This is mostly an exercise to get more comfortable writing Rust.